-MiG-35 Fulcrum-F Multirole Fighter, Russian Federation
+MiG-35 Fulcrum-F Multirole Fighter, Russia

 MiG-35 is a new export variant that combines the modern systems of the MiG-29M2 with an AESA radar.
 The fighter plane has the thrust vectoring of the MiG-29OVT as an additional option.
 Improved avionics and weapon systems, notably the new AESA radar and the uniquely designed optical locator system (OLS), make the aircraft less dependent on ground-controlled interception (GCI) systems and enables the MiG-35 to conduct independent multirole missions.